$\mathcal R(3780)$ Resonance Interpreted as the $1^3D_1$-Wave Dominant State of Charmonium from Precise Measurements of the Cross Section of $e^+e^-\rightarrow$ Hadrons

-The charmonium model~\cite{Eithtin_chmonuim_prd1978} predicts that more than $99\%$ of the $1^3D_1$ state of charmonium decay into OC final states.
-However, subsequent studies on $\psi(3770)$ decays showed that about $15\%$ of the $\psi(3770)$ decays into nOC final states~\cite{PhysLettsB641_145_2006,PhysRevLetts97_121801_2006,PhysRevD76_122002_2007,PhysLttesB659_74_2008}.
-These indicate that there are probably some undiscovered states~\cite{RongG_CPC_34_778_Y2010} with masses around 3.773 GeV/$c^2$, which decay into nOC final states with a large branching fraction.
-In 2008, the BES-II experiment observed an enhancement of the cross section for $e^+e^-\!\rightarrow$~{hadrons} at c.m. energies near 3.76 GeV~\cite{bes2_prl_2structures} in addition to the $\psi(3770)$.
-This cross-section enhancement was described by a Breit-Wigner~(BW) structure, and appears as one part of the full structure $\mathcal Rs(3770)$~\cite{bes2_prl_2structures}, which is composed of the $\mathcal R(3760)$, the $\mathcal R(3780)$, and additional undiscovered BW structure(s) produced in $e^+e^-$ collisions.
-Reference~\cite{Dubynskiy_Voloshin_PRF78_116014_2008} interprets the $\mathcal R(3760)$ as a possible molecular OC threshold resonance.
-It could also be interpreted as a P-wave resonance of a four-quark ($c\bar{c}q\bar{q}$) state~\cite{A_De_Rujule_PRL38_317_Year1977}.
-More recently, BESIII observed the $\mathcal R(3760)$ in the reaction $e^+e^-\!\rightarrow$~$J/\psi{X}$ with a significance of 5.3$\sigma$~\cite{di-strcures_JPsiX_arXiv_2012.04186v1}, hence confirming that observation and ruling out the explanations that the enhancement is due to $e^+e^-\!\rightarrow$~$D\bar{D}$ continuum process (cnt$D\bar{D}$) interfering with the decay $\psi(3770)\!\rightarrow$~$D\bar{D}$, or due to $\psi(3686)\!\rightarrow$~$D\bar{D}$ decays at energies above the $D\bar{D}$ threshold~\cite{KEDR}.
+The charmonium model~\cite{Eithtin_chmonuim_prd1978} predicts that the $1^3D_1$ state should decay more than $99\%$ of the time into open-charm final states.
+However, subsequent studies showed that about $15\%$ of $\psi(3770)$ decays are into nonopen-charm final states~\cite{PhysLettsB641_145_2006,PhysRevLetts97_121801_2006,PhysRevD76_122002_2007,PhysLttesB659_74_2008}.
+These observations suggested that there are probably undiscovered states~\cite{RongG_CPC_34_778_Y2010} with masses around 3.773~GeV/$c^2$, which decay into nonopen-charm final states with large branching fractions.
+In 2008, the BES-II experiment observed for the first time a double-peaked structure named the $\mathcal Rs(3770)$ ~\cite{bes2_prl_2structures} in $e^+e^-\!\rightarrow${~hadrons} at c.m. energies around 3.77~GeV, which is composed of two Breit-Weigner (BW) structures with masses close to 3763 and 3781~MeV~\cite{bes2_prl_2structures}, respectively.
+Reference~\cite{Dubynskiy_Voloshin_PRF78_116014_2008} interprets one of the two BW contributions in the double-peak structure as a possible molecular open-charm threshold resonance.
+An alternative interpretation is a $p$-wave resonance of a four-quark ($c\bar{c}q\bar{q}$) state~\cite{A_De_Rujule_PRL38_317_Year1977}.
+In 2021, BESIII observed the $\mathcal R(3760)$ in $e^+e^-\!\rightarrow$~$J/\psi{X}$ with a significance of 5.3$\sigma$~\cite{di-strcures_JPsiX_arXiv_2012.04186v1}, hence establishing the double-peak structure as two resonances, and ruling out the explanations that an enhancement of the cross section for $e^+e^-\!\rightarrow$~{hadrons} at c.m. energies near 3.76 GeV~\cite{bes2_prl_2structures} is due to the $e^+e^-\!\rightarrow$~$D\bar{D}$ continuum process (cnt$D\bar{D}$) interfering with the decay $\psi(3770)\!\rightarrow$~$D\bar{D}$, or due to $\psi(3686)\!\rightarrow$~$D\bar{D}$ decays at energies above the $D\bar{D}$ threshold~\cite{KEDR}.
+Recently, BESIII observed three resonant structures around 3.77 GeV, labeled as $\mathcal R(3760)$, $\mathcal R(3780)$, and $\mathcal R(3810)$ in $e^+e^- \rightarrow$~hadrons at c.m.\ energies from 3.645 to 3.871~GeV, measurements of the $\mathcal R(3760)$, $\mathcal R(3780)$, and $\mathcal R(3810)$ resonance parameters, the first measurement of the $\mathcal R(3810)$ electronic width, and interpretation of each of the three resonances as a specific physical state.
+The data samples used in the measurements were collected at 42 c.m.\ energies with the BESIII detector at the BEPCII accelerator in 2010.
+The total integrated luminosity of the data sample is 75.5 pb$^{-1}$.